Siddarameshwaruh/PowerBI_Project-Business_Insights360/README.md

 ## Understanding business P & L Statements :

-  1. Gross price
+- Gross price
-  2. Pre-invoice deductions
+- Pre-invoice deductions
-  3. Post-Invoice deductions
+- Post-Invoice deductions
-  4. Net Invoice sale
+- Net Invoice sale
-  5. Gross Margin
+- Gross Margin
-  6. Net sales
+- Net sales
-  7. Net profit
+- Net profit
-  8. COGC - Cost of goods sold
+- COGS- Cost of goods sold

 ## PowerBI techniques Learnt :

-  1. What are all the questions should be asked before staring the project
+- What are all the questions should be asked before staring the project
-  2. Creating calculated columns
+- Creating calculated columns
-  3. Creating measure using DAX language
+- Creating measure using DAX language
-  4. Data modeling
+- Data modeling
-  5. Using Bookmarks to switch between two visuals
+- Using Bookmarks to switch between two visuals
-  6. Page navigation with buttons
+- Page navigation with buttons
-  7. Using KPI indicators
+- Using KPI indicators
-  8. Conditional formatting the values in visuals using icons or background color
+- Conditional formatting the values in visuals using icons or background color
-  9. Data validation techniques
+- Data validation techniques
-  10. PowerBI services
+- PowerBI services
-  11. Publishing reports to PowerBI services
+- Publishing reports to PowerBI services
-  12. Setting up personal gateway to set up the auto refresh of data
+- Setting up personal gateway to set up the auto refresh of data
-  13. Collaboration, workspace, access permissions in PowerBi services
+- Collaboration, workspace, access permissions in PowerBi services

 ## GitHub :

-  1. Uploading Large size files using GitHub LFS
+- Uploading Large size files using GitHub LFS
-  2. Tracking the particular type of file extensions for LFS
+- Tracking the particular type of file extensions for LFS